IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 ## PTA Meeting Tuesday Dec.
 1

 **Join us at 6 PM on Dec 1 for the final PTA meeting of 2020!** Get all the latest news and updates, and help make amazing things happen in 2021.

+Spiritwear Store (Eric and Bryan are working on getting this open on the website)

+Yearbook - send pictures to us at [yearbook@islandviewpta.org](mailto:yearbook@islandviewpta.org)

+Give the Gift of Membership - I will put together a graphic for this but you can add a little blurb if you want.
+We are currently 4 staff members away from 100% staff membership.

+Celebrate the Season & "Some Like It Hot" basket thank you and promotion

+Box Tops - keep collecting!
+Box Tops is accepting physical Box Tops, so cut, cut, cut and we will provide more details on how to submit those in the new year.

+Amazon Smile - shop for Christmas and donate to the PTA at the same time!

+Next Meeting: February 2 (no January meeting)

+Important dates: Half Day 12/18, No School - Winter Break 12/21 - 1/3

+Are you creative or like crafting and want to help with the Island View Staff holiday items?
+The Hospitality Committee is looking for some helpers to provide ideas and assistance with assembling some fun items for the staff in December.